sklav/lxc-pywizard/README.md

 - it creates a config file for your lxc container
 - Added option to define filesystem of choice example ext3/ext4/xfs etc..
 - Added some basic error checking to lxc-pywizard as promised.
+- cache directory layout more versatile to arch changes and distro releases can now define based on release and arch example squeeze/wheezy/amd64/i386

 Future Additions (wish list)
 ============================